Get results. Guaranteed.

 Caroline: San Diego MCAT course instructor

-...as biology and chemistry.
+...was also a Dean's tutor in subjects such as biology and chemistry.
 Currently, I tutor in MCAT preparation for all three sections.
 I enjoy teaching all subjects, but I am most passionate about topics relating to biology, chemistry, and biochemistry.
 As a tutor, I focus on making the material approachable and relatable for students--after all, I believe that the most important takeaway from any tutoring session is the desire to learn more!
-Balance is an important part of life and, for that reason,...
+Balance is an...

 Education & Certification